Vector bundles on quantum conjugacy classes: Introduction

 \section{Introduction}

 This paper is devoted to quantization of the category of equivariant vector bundles on a semi-simple conjugacy class of a simple complex algebraic group $G$.
 This includes quantization of the function algebra as a trivial bundle of rank 1.
 This work is a continuation of a project started off in \cite{M4,M5,JM} and technically based on \cite{M1,M2}.
 A complete analysis is done for groups of the four infinite series.
 With regard to five exceptional types, we believe that the approach is generally applicable as well.
 The main technical issue to address is the quasi-classical behaviour of Shapovalov elements, which is sorted out for the classical types in this paper.
-Our special consideration is given to classes consisting of elements of finite order, e.g. symmetric classes.

 Semi-simple are the only conjugacy classes that are affine sub-varieties in $G$ \cite{Spr}.
 By a vector bundle we understand a projective module of global sections over the coordinate ring, in accordance with the Serre-Swan theorem, \cite{S,Sw}.
 We adopt this point of view in the quantum setting and treat vector bundles over a non-commutative space as projective (one-sided) modules over its quantized coordinate ring.
 This way the deformation quantization programme for Poisson varieties naturally extends to the realm of vector bundles.
 In the presence of symmetry, it essentially becomes a part of representation theory.